Natsuki Takaya (高屋 奈月 Takaya Natsuki?) is the pen name of a Japanese manga artist best known for creating the series Fruits Basket.

 Takaya was born on July 7, 1973, in Shizuoka, Japan; she was raised in Tokyo, however, and made her debut there in 1992.
 She is left handed and once revealed that she wanted to be a manga artist since first grade, when her sister started drawing.

 Takaya's biggest hit is the aforementioned Fruits Basket, which is said to be the second best-selling shojo manga ever in Japan, and the top-selling shojo manga in North America; not to mention, she got the Kodansha Manga Award for shōjo manga for it.
-Fruits Basket has also been adapted into a 26-episode anime series, though it was quite... difficult to make, to the point that it was a sure thing there would never be a second season (at least, not by Studio Deen).
-She is the executive supervisor of the Fruits Basket Continuity Reboot coming in the Spring of 2019.
+Fruits Basket was first adapted into a 26-episode anime series in 2001, though it was quite... difficult to make, to the point that it was a sure thing there would never be a second season (at least, not by Studio DEEN), especially since Takaya made it very clear she disliked how that anime turned out.
+She is the chief production supervisor of the 2019 Fruits Basket anime adaptation, which began airing in April 2019.